 Also known as the lift-and-shift approach, this action is to simply redeploy applications in a different environment.
 Because there are no changes made to the application infrastructure, this is often the fastest cloud migration solution.
 Some benefits of the cloud, however, may not be fully realized in this scenario.

 Refactoring involves restructuring computer code and, in some cases, how it’s developed.
 This often results in an application composed of several independent modules, some of which can be replaced with cloud-native features.
 While you gain from the benefits of cloud innovation, there’s a risk of vendor lock-in.
-And, refactoring ecommerce platforms or other monolithic applications into a more nimble, service-oriented architecture can be a major project.
+And, refactoring eCommerce platforms or other monolithic applications into a more nimble, service-oriented architecture can be a major project.

-As the most dramatic migration strategy discussed so far, rebuilding an application to be wholly cloud-native comes with significant risk, but also tremendous upside.
+As the most dramatic migration strategy discussed so far, rebuilding an application to be wholly cloud-native comes with significant risk, but also a tremendous upside.
 This approach is time-consuming and costly.
 The main advantage is the seamless access to the innovative and continually improving features of the cloud provider’s platform.

 There’s no right choice in how you migrate to the cloud as it depends entirely on the situation.
 The decision shouldn’t be made solely based on the financial impact either – it should include operational change considerations as well.